hazalturkmen/BioBERTurk/README.md

 | Out of Series |   F1   |   85.39%  |  82.95% |    **85.91%**    |     85.29%    |       80.33%      |    84.15%    |
 |  Model F1 score |        |   91.86%  |  91.48% |    **92.99%**    |     92.75%    |       89.48%      |    91.42%    |

-For each model, we performed hyperparameters searches for learning rate values ϵ {2e-4, 3e-5, 5e-5}, max sequence length ϵ {128, 256, 512}, batch size ϵ {16, 32} and the number of the training ϵ {3, 4, 5}.
+For each model, we performed hyperparameters searches for learning rate values ϵ {2e-4, 3e-5, 5e-5}, max sequence length ϵ {128, 256, 512}, batch size ϵ {16, 32} and the number of the training epochs ϵ {3, 4, 5}.
 Batch size 64 was not utilized due to the memory limitations.
 Following table presents the hyperparameters and their tested options.